projectzerodev/zeronix_old/README.md

 Zeronix is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.

-Copyright &copy; 2024-present Viktor Popp and Contributers.
+Copyright &copy; 2024-present Viktor Popp and Contributors.